autocrossblog/autocrossblog_astro/src/content/post/2024/2024-01-16-Autocross-blog.md

 ---
+tags: [ [ autocross, site ] ]
+featured: false
-author: chris
+author: "chris"
-image: ~/assets/images/Logo.png'
 publishDate: 2024-01-16T10:00:15+00:00
+updateDate: 2024-10-09T13:21:54-05:00
+image: ~/assets/images/Logo.png
+url: "2024/autocross-blog"
+excerpt: "AutocrossBlog.com is a culmination of two decades of autocrossing and way too many different cars and car websites over the years."
 title: "Hello World, AutocrossBlog.com is live!"
-excerpt: "AutocrossBlog.com is a culmination of two decades of autocrossing and way too many different cars and car websites over the years."
-featured: false
-url: 'autocross-blog'
-tags:  [ autocross, site ]
-updateDate: 2024-10-09T13:21:54-05:00
 ---

 AutocrossBlog.com is a culmination of two decades of autocrossing and way too many different cars and car websites over the years.